philgyford/django-ditto/README.md

     $ pip install django-ditto

-NOTE: It will install [Pillow](http://pillow.readthedocs.io/en/latest/), among other things, which has prerequisites of its own, such as libjpeg and zlib.
+NOTE 1: It will install [Pillow](http://pillow.readthedocs.io/en/latest/), among other things, which has prerequisites of its own, such as libjpeg and zlib.
 Sorry.

+NOTE 2: As of 2023 I'm unsure how well the Twitter integration still works given the state of its API etc.

 Currently, Ditto can copy these things from these services: